 There are some absolutely gorgeous mansions in this town.

 The house below was built in 1896 by John Baker, the son of William Baker, an entrepreneur of Buckeystown.

 It has beautiful Queen Anne architecture.

-Below is a photo of Frederick Inn Bed & Breakfast.
+Below is a photo of what used to be the Frederick Inn Bed & Breakfast.